1hue/GodotTexture3DVisualizer/README.md

 - **Smoothed and raw pixel view**

   - Nearest or linear filtering.
-See pixelation or approximation.
+Approximation or pixelation.

 - **Rotation**